Local SEO

 1. Fill Out All the Local Listing Pages

-From Google My Business to Yahoo Local, optimized local listing pages are a quick way to create an identity at the top of the search engines.
-Not only that, but these local listing pages link to your websites and improve your SEO.
+From Google My Business to Yahoo, locally optimized local listing pages are a quick way to create an identity at the top of the search engines.
+Not only that but these local listing pages link to your websites and improve your SEO.

-Sometimes you have to make a page, but in general you simply have to claim the pages.
+Sometimes you have to make a page, but generally, you must claim the pages.
 I would recommend searching for directories focused just on your industry as well.

 Google My Business